 6. A bottle of water.

 We all know we’re supposed to stay hydrated, but actually following through is always an uphill battle for me.
 Keeping water at my desk—and even limiting myself to only water at my desk—helps me make sure I’m giving my body the energy it needs to get through whatever the day throws at me.

-In addition to being a place to show off photos of your loved ones, a white board and bulletin board can help you keep track of your to-do lists and goals, and provide a space for you to log your progress on ongoing projects.
-By color coding or diving the white board into sections, you may find you can get a lot of information in a small space.
+In addition to being a place to show off photos of your loved ones, a whiteboard and bulletin board can help you keep track of your to-do lists and goals, and provide a space for you to log your progress on ongoing projects.
+By color-coding or dividing the whiteboard into sections, you may find you can get a lot of information in a small space.

 8. A source of light.

 I caught the technology bug at a young age, and would often find myself spending long hours behind a computer screen.
 It worked out for me in the end—being comfortable with technology makes it easy and practical for me to work from home—but it wasn’t very good for my eyes.
 I got this tip from dad, who works in IT: in addition to getting glasses that are specifically designed to filter out blue light, always make sure the computer screen isn’t the only light source in the room.
 You don’t have to get a boring desk lamp: this is your chance to make a statement with a decor piece that fits your style, like this one that I actually have on my own desk at home!